 These are the types of critical decisions SWIFT India’s Solution Working Groups (SWGs) tackle in their deliberations as they produce local market practice guidelines (MPGs).

-In the domains of Payments and Cash Management, Trade Finance and Treasury, the working groups make reference to global standards definitions and determine, in the context of India’s local practices, how these standards can be adapted for local use.
+In the domains of Payments and Cash Management, Securities, Trade Finance and Treasury, the working groups make reference to global standards definitions and determine, in the context of India’s local practices, how these standards can be adapted for local use.
 MPG’s define the instruments, participants, flows, message structures and guidelines for domestic practices.